Online Historical Presentations on the CITY of ALBANY

 Based on the official history of the University from 1844 to present written by Professor Kendell A. Birr (1924-2004).
 Year launched: 1996.

 An informal blog focused on "Life in Albany, Past and Present."
-Contains a variety of historical informaton.
+Contains a variety of historical information.
 Creator: Akum Norder.

 Daily posts on all things city of Albany.
-Not particuarly historesque but worth a regular scan.
+Not particularly "historesque" but worth a regular scan.
 Launch date: 2008.
 Creator: ?
+This might help explain.

 A part of the city's history and a downtown presence since at least 1918.
 Launched: 2013?
 No additional information on this site so far.

 Occasional illustrated posts featuring historical tidbits on the history and lore of Albany, Schenectady, and Troy.
+See also My Non Urban Life.
 Launch date: Maybe 2011.
 Creator: Carl Johnson.